Szymi13/DrumMachine/README.md

 ---
 in python folder:

-run wavPlots.py to plot waves of all samples from samples dir, saved in python/plots run wavConverter.py to convert all samples to binary 16 bit format, saved in src/samples_bin
+run wavPlots.py to plot waves of all samples from samples dir, saved in python/plots <br /> run wavConverter.py to convert all samples to binary 16 bit format, saved in src/samples_bin

 ---